 From 21 February 2012, the Registrars Service will offer the Tell Us Once service to anyone wishing to register a birth or death.
 This service allows the customer to pass additional information to the Registrar, which will be passed on to other Council services, for instance, Council housing, revenues and benefits, social work, as well as government departments, meaning that repeat notifications of a birth or death are no longer required.
 For more information, click below:

 - After I have registered a death, what forms with the Registrar give me to take home?

-- Can a burial take place before the death has been registered?
+- Can a burial or a cremation take place before the death has been registered?